vericks101/Vitae-Opus-Web/README.md

-#Profession
+#Vita

-This is a repository to represent the Profession project.
+This is a repository to represent the Vita project.